kpanchen/openhab2-addons/addons/binding/org.openhab.binding.network/README.md

 -   **hostname:** IP address or hostname of the device
 -   **retry:** After how many refresh interval cycles the device will be assumed to be offline.
 Default is 1.
 -   **timeout:** How long the ping will wait for an answer, in milliseconds.
 Default: `5000` (5 seconds)
+-   **arpPingTries:** States how many ARP ping attempts tool can perform before device is stated as offline.
+Default: `20`
 -   **refreshInterval:** How often the device will be checked, in milliseconds.
 Default: `60000` (one minute)

 Use the following additional options for a **network:servicedevice**: